Frequently Asked Questions

 1. What is a booking?

-During the booking process you select your own single or double space using our new ‘Select your stall’ service.
+During the booking process you select your own space using our ‘Select your stall’ service.
 Your booking gives you a stall with certain dimensions.
 This can vary depending on the venue.
 Familiarise yourself with your stall’s size before market day.
 Stall sizes and prices are listed in Stallholder Info.

-A double stall can’t be split across two separate places in the venue nor across two dates.
+A double stall, where offered, can’t be split across two separate places in the venue nor across two dates.

 If you want to book a stall next to a friend they will need to refer to the floorplan (during the booking process) and book the next available stall number next to yours.